jemimaabu/functional-programming/README.md

 # functional-programming
-A introduction to functional programming using JavaScript
+A workshop on functional programming using JavaScript